Jaraxxus-Me/AirStack/docs/README.md

 2. Test power

     WARNING: Here the Spot will stand up and take a picture, please don't be too close to it.
+    Fill in the username and pwd of the `starter.sh` to your spot.
     Inside the docker container, run
     ```shell
     bash src/spot_ros2/starter.sh